Join me!

 But when it comes down to it, I prefer natural scents of essential oils as the artificial fragrances tend to give me headaches.

-Essential oils are natural but it doesn’t mean that they also won’t cause a reaction.
+Essential oils are natural, but that doesn’t mean that they also won’t cause a reaction.
 Essential oils are the concentrated volatile oils extracted from thousands of plants squeezed into a tiny bottle, meaning they are very powerful.

 It is important to be safe when using essential oils by choosing gentle oils, oils that you and your family don’t react to, and oils that have been approved by your health care professionals.

-A good way to test for scent-sensitivities, it to smell the oils.
+A good way to test for scent-sensitivities is to smell the oils.
 If you don’t like the smell, then you should avoid it, even if it has some benefits that you think might be good for you.
 Trust your senses.
 The nose knows.

 Close up of Herbal Wax Melts